Compensation

 Stanza Two

-To show how long our joy lasts compared to our suffering, Dickinson uses time imagery.
+To show how long our joy lasts compared to our suffering, Dickinson continues to use time imagery.
 In stanza one, ecstasy lasts "an instant" as does pain.
-How long a time period is this?
-Stanza two extends the time period we experience joy and pain, but the time periods are no longer equal.
+Stanza two extends the time period we experience joy and pain, but the time periods (the "ratio" of stanza one) are no longer equal.
 For each "hour" of love, we suffer "years."
 How significant or great is the time difference between an hour and a year?
 Another way of asking this question is, how much longer does our suffering last than our joy?

-She also uses money imagery, beginning with "pay" in stanza one.
+She also uses the money imagery of stanza one; that imagery began with "pay."
 In stanza two, joyful or "beloved" hours are paid for by "years" of pain.
 The years are described as "pittances" (pittance: very low salary).
 How sustaining or fulfilling would a year of pittances be?
-Joy is finally compared to farthings (farthing: one-fourth of a British penny).
+Though the word is not explicitly statead, joy is finally compared to farthings. which are not worth much (farthing: one-fourth of a British penny).
 If joy is a farthing, the accompanying pain is an overflowing "coffer" (coffer: a box or chest, usually to store treasure).

 Dickinson, Online overview